On covering systems of polynomial rings over finite fields: Introduction and statement of results

 be the multiplicity of $\cA$.
 We say $\cA$ is a \textit{covering system} of $\F_q[x]$ if $\F_q[x]=\bigcup_{i=1}^n(a_i(x)+\langle d_i(x)\rangle)$.
 Then the main result of our paper is stated in the following theorem. \begin{theorem} Let $s$ be a positive integer.
 Let $\cA=\{a_1(x)+\langle d_1(x)\rangle, \ldots, a_n(x)+\langle d_n(x)\rangle\}$ be a covering system of $\mathbb{F}_q[x]$ of multiplicity $m(\cA) = s$.
 Then there exists an absolute constant $c>0$ such that

 \end{theorem}

 Theorem~\ref{main_theorem} provides a solution to the analogue of Erd\H{o}s' minimum modulus problem for $\mathbb{F}_q[x]$ by taking $s=1$.
 It is comparable to Hough's result \cite{Hough2015} in the following sense.
 An advantage of our main result is that it allows for flexibility in choosing the multiplicity $s$, which is not necessarily restricted to $1$ as in Hough's work \cite{Hough2015}, while a drawback is that the absolute constant $c$ has not been explicitly specified.
+For the proof of Theorem~\ref{main_theorem}, we follow the approaches of Theorem 3 in Klein et al.'s work \cite{KKL2022}.
+One could also try to find an explicit upper bound on the smallest modulus in a covering system with distinct moduli of $\F_q[x]$, following through computations similar as those done by Balister et al.\cite{BBMRS2022} but within this new setting.